 The ochre-red village of Roussillon, one of the Plus Beaux Villages de France, (Beautiful Villages of France) is on the southern edge of the Plateau de Vaucluse.
 Roussillon is beautiful, with its red rocks, red stone buildings and red tile roofs sitting in a deep green pine forest on bright red-ochre hills.
-We spent a beautiful afternoon there, it was one of our favorite places we stopped at during our summer road trip this year through Provence.
+We spent a beautiful day rather afternoon in Roussillon in the ochre-red village of Provence, it was one of our favorite places we stopped at during our summer road trip this year through Provence.

 There are 161 villages in France rated as a Plus Beaux Village (as of 2013).
 The ratings are awarded by the Plus Beaux Villages de France association.
 The basic requirements to be considered by the association are: population under 2000, at least two village sites or buildings classified as ‘protected’.
 We stopped at 3 or 4 during our trip to Provence.